How CVS (CVS Health) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of CVS's revenue in 2025?

-CVS generates over 47.9% of its revenue from Health Services, including pharmacy benefit management and provider services.
-Other significant sources include Pharmacy & Consumer Wellness 35.2% and Health Care Benefits 35.0%.
+CVS generates over 47.9% of its revenue from Health Services, including pharmacy benefit management and specialty pharmacy.
+Pharmacy & Consumer Wellness and Health Care Benefits are also significant contributors.

 2. How profitable is CVS in Q3 2025?

-CVS reported net income of $3.98B in Q3 2025, with a net margin of approximately 3.9%, reflecting moderate profitability driven by scale, operational efficiency, and diversified revenue streams.
+CVS reported net income of $3.98B in Q3 2025, with a net margin of approximately 3.9%, reflecting moderate profitability driven by scale and integration across healthcare segments.

 3. What are the largest expense categories for CVS?

-The biggest expenses on CVS’s income statement are cost of revenue (pharmaceutical procurement, claims, and service delivery) and operating expenses.
-Specific R&D and SG&A figures were not disclosed for Q3 2025, but investment continues in digital health and provider expansion.
+The biggest expenses on CVS's income statement are cost of revenue (pharmaceutical procurement, insurance claims) and operating expenses.
+R&D and SG&A are not separately disclosed for Q3 2025, but CVS prioritizes investments in health services and digital transformation.

 5. How does CVS's effective tax rate compare to previous years?

-CVS’s effective tax rate for Q3 2025 was not disclosed.
-Historically, CVS’s tax rate has been moderate, often influenced by tax benefits from share-based compensation and international structuring.
+CVS's effective tax rate for Q3 2025 is not disclosed in the latest statement.
+Historically, CVS has maintained a moderate tax rate due to benefits from share-based compensation and international structuring.